brakhane/Orisa/README.rst

 * Supports multiple languages
 * Shows the current SR and/or rank in nicknames, e.g. ``somenick [1234-2345-3456]``.
 Users can configure what is shown by using flexible format strings
-* SR is automatically updated whenever a player stops playing Overwatch while being in Discord, and also every hour
+* SR is automatically updated whenever a player stops playing Overwatch while being in Discord, and also every few hours
 * Supports multiple BattleTags per user
 * BattleTags are registered via OAuth, so you can be sure that the BattleTag really belongs to that user
 * Finds (registered) players in a given SR range